firefly-iii/docs/docs/docs/data-importer/faq/installation-errors.md

 ## No matching DirectoryIndex

-Make sure Apache looks for public/index.php
+Validate Apache looks for public/index.php

 ## Other errors?